 Top Causes of Goldendoodle Skin Issues or Itching

 If your doodle is showing signs of skin irritation, there could be numerous causes, ranging from allergic reactions to yeast infections or ear mites.
-Below are the most frequently found causes of itchy skin in golden retrievers, poodles and goldendoodles.
+Below are the most frequently found causes of itchy skin in golden retrievers, poodles, and Goldendoodles.

 Allergies might be caused by naturally occurring substances, human-made substances, dog food or dander.
 Common environmental allergies include pollen, mold and fungus.
-Soaps and detergent can cause skin allergies, while food allergies are often the result of dyes and additives in your dog’s chow.
+Soaps and detergents can cause skin allergies, while food allergies are often the result of dyes and additives in your dog’s chow.
 Signs of an allergic reaction include scaly skin, rashes and hair loss.
 Most allergic reactions are treatable, and you should see your veterinarian if you’re worried your dog is struggling with this type of condition.

 - Demodex mites

 It’s important to note that many doodles are allergic to the saliva produced by fleas, which makes them more prone to flea-related skin irritation.
 As such, it’s crucial you speak to your veterinarian about the best type of regular flea treatment for your doodle.

 Vaccinations are super-important, but some dogs experience mild reactions to their jabs.
 Itching, swelling and hives around the neck are commonplace when it comes to this highly sensitive breed.
 Your doodle might also experience lethargy, loss of appetite and fever.